 Due Dates: All submissions are due by 11:59 PM on their respective due dates unless otherwise stated.
+Original discussion posts are always due on Thursdays and responses are due on Fridays.
 Other assignments and quizzes are also due on Fridays.
+All module activities will be opened at the start of the semester and can be completed before their due dates.
+The mid-term and final exam are exceptions and do have restricted times.
+Please see the schedule below for exam info.